-Many of these new risks are mentioned in KCSIE 2020, e.g. extra-familial harms where children are at risk of abuse or exploitation to multiple harms in situations outside their families including sexual exploitation, criminal exploitation, serious youth violence, upskirting and sticky design.
+Many of these new risks are mentioned in KCSIE 2021, e.g. extra-familial harms where children are at risk of abuse or exploitation to multiple harms in situations outside their families including sexual exploitation, criminal exploitation, serious youth violence, upskirting and sticky design.

 In past and potential future remote learning and lockdowns, there is a greater risk for grooming and exploitation (CSE, CCE and radicalisation) as children spend more time at home and on devices.
-There is a real risk that some of your pupils may have missed opportunities to disclose such abuse during the first lockdown.
-The quick audit safesummer2020.lgfl.net or quiz at digisafedigest.lgfl.net (available from mid-August as a compilation of the best questions from the DD worksheets) may help to surface some of these issues.
+There is a real risk that some of your pupils may have missed opportunities to disclose such abuse during the lockdowns or periods of absence.
+The quick audit safeposters.lgfl.net or quiz at digisafedigest.lgfl.net may help to surface some of these issues.